EasyHomebrew app icon

 Changelog

 Release notes for every version of EasyHomebrew.
-The current beta comes with a free trial — see the product page for features and screenshots.
+The public beta has wrapped — v1.6.7 was the final beta build.
+The final release will land as a one-time €8 purchase.
+See the product page for features and screenshots.

 v1.6.7